ostroproject/ostro-os/doc/quick_start/quick_start.rst

 Machine).
 Ostro OS images are available from  https://download.ostroproject.org

-Within each of the hardware-specific release folders you’ll find an :file:`images` folder, and in that folde, you'll find a :file:`.dsk` file that can be directly written to a hard disk or booted on a USB thumb drive (written there with :command:`dd`).
+Within each of the hardware-specific release folders you’ll find an :file:`images` folder, and in that folder, you'll find a :file:`.dsk` file that can be directly written to a hard disk or booted on a USB thumb drive (written there with :command:`dd`).
 This :file:`.dsk` file contains a raw full-disk image with boot partition and rootfs with sizes fixed at compile time.